souravskr/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Resourceful computer science graduate passionate about Software Engineering.
-Talented at infrastructure as code and cloud infrastructure development.
+Resourceful computer science graduate passionate about Software Engineering and serverless software development.

 AWS certified developer associate and HashiCorp certified Terraform associate.
-Confident in developing  automation scripting on Python and NodeJs as well as passion for continual learning.
+Proficient in developing automation scripting on Python and NodeJs as well as passion for continual learning.
 Excellent team player with solid troubleshooting and problem-solving skills.

 Over 200 pull requests were approved and merged within a year.
 Helped Synopsys to identify a bug in their Black Duck Software Composition Analysis product.
 Contributed to GruntWork's Terragrunt module to fix the AWS Backup Vault Access Policy setup bug.